-Pinarello has revealed its 2015 bike models.
-The admiral ship of the collection is Pinarello Dogma F8.
-This year, in Tour de France, UCI Pro Team Sky Procycling and its leader Chris Froome (last years’ winner) will use the brand new Dogma F8.
-It is said to be lighter, stiffer and more aero than before.
+Pinarello has revealed its 2015 bicycle models.
+The admiral ship of the collection is Pinarello Dogma F8 2015, the Tour de France winner frameset.
+This year, in the Tour de France, UCI Pro Team Sky Procycling and its GC leader Chris Froome (last years’ winner) will use the brand new Dogma F8.
+It is said to be lighter, stiffer, and more aero than before.
 It has been approved by the UCI and will debut at the Critérium du Dauphiné 2014 which begins in Lyon on 8 June.

 Dogma F8’s predecessor, the Dogma 65.1 already has two Tour de France titles in its palmarès: Team Sky riders Sir Bradley Wiggins in 2012, and Chris Froome in 2013 won the Tour with Dogma 65.1 bikes.
 It also won the 2013 UCI World Championship title with Rui Costa and more than 100 Pro Tour races.